ARC’s History and Work in Appalachia

 Image Courtesy of The Charleston Gazette

-PARC’s work informed the Appalachian Regional Development Act (ARDA) which passed Congress with overwhelming bi-partisan support.
-When President Lyndon B. Johnson signed ARDA into public law on March 9, 1965, ARC was formally established as a unique federal-state partnership committed to strengthening Appalachia’s economy and helping the Region’s 13 states achieve economic parity with the rest of the Nation.
+PARC’s work informed the Appalachian Regional Development Act (ARDA), which Congress passed with overwhelming bipartisan support.
+When President Lyndon B. Johnson signed ARDA into public law on March 9, 1965, ARC was formally established as a unique federal-state partnership committed to strengthening Appalachia’s economy and helping the region’s 13 states achieve economic parity with the rest of the nation.

-Congress finds and declares that the Appalachian region of the United States, while abundant in natural resources and rich in potential, lags behind the rest of the Nation in its economic growth and that its people have not shared properly in the Nation’s prosperity.
+Congress finds and declares that the Appalachian Region of the United States, while abundant in natural resources and rich in potential, lags behind the rest of the nation in its economic growth and that its people have not shared properly in the nation’s prosperity.

 The Appalachian Regional Development Act, 1965